AVGC is a NRA Gold Medal Club. What is that?

 To receive the NRA Gold Medal Club Award, a club must meet all of the following criteria: 1.
 Be a 100% NRA Club 2.
 Have a Club Newsletter (Digital form accepted) 3.
 Belong to the NRA State Association of your state 4.
 Have administered, or currently incorporate an NRA Youth Program within the Club’s agenda 5.
 Actively participate in NRA’s Membership Recruiting Program

-Yes, we have two programs.
-Junior Indoor Rifle and Junior Trap.
+Yes, we have three Junior programs.
+JR Pistol, JR Rifle and JR Trap.

 Yes, we have programs specifically for women.
-These are relaxed clinic's that are open to all levels of shooters.
+These are relaxed clinic’s that are open to all levels of shooters.
+We have Ladies Nights and the NRA Women On Target Program.
 First time shooters are welcome.
-Please, see the Women's Program tab on the left for details.
+Please, see the Women’s Program tab on the left for details.

 Membership is open to all adults.
 To become a member you MUST be a current member of the National Rifle Association (NRA).
 You can join the NRA using the link on our website.
 Once you receive your NRA member number/card, obtain a AVGC membership application, which you will find on our website to be downloaded and completed.
-Bring your completed application to the membership meeting on any 2nd Wednesday of any month for acceptance and processing at about 6:30pm.
+Bring your completed application to the membership meeting on the 2nd Wednesday of any month for acceptance and processing at 6:30pm at Victor Valley Christian Church located at 11223 Eleventh Ave., Hesperia, CA 92345.
 Present your application to the sign in table, show them your NRA card and sign the new member roster.
-The cost to become a member is a ONE TIME Initiation Fee of $175.00 plus the dues, prorated, for the months remaining in the year when you join.
+The cost to become a member is a ONE TIME Initiation Fee of $200.00 plus the dues, prorated, for the months remaining in the year when you join.
 These costs will be paid to the Club Treasurer after the conclusion of the Membership Meeting.
-Once you are accepted by the attending voting members, you will become a 90 day probationary member with a sponsor.
-If you know a member of the Club, you can ask them to sponsor you for this 90 day period.
-If you don't have a sponsor, one will be appointed for you at the meeting.
+Dues are $120 per year or $48 per year for seniors 65 years of age or older.
+Once you are accepted by the attending voting members, you will become a 90 day probationary member.
 You will be advised of the additional requirements at this meeting as well.
 To see what they are, read the information on the Membership Application page of our website.
 The benefits of becoming a full member (after completing the 90 day probationary period) are numerous but one of the best is by being a member, your spouse/mate can become an Associate member, while your children can come with you whenever you want as long as they remain under your supervision and you are responsible for how they act on the Club Property.
 One membership is good for the entire family.
 Additionally, as a full member, you can bring guests with you to shoot as long as you supervise them, get them to sign in at the Clubhouse and sign the liability waiver form.
 There are many more benefits and advantages to being a member that you will discover along the way.